Advice on coronavirus and pets and what you should do if you have the virus.

 Could my pet pass coronavirus to me?

-The British Veterinary Association President, Daniella Dos Santos told our sister company Bought By Many that the current advice from the World Organisation for Animal Health (OIE) is that the main route of transmission is human to human, and that pets can't spread the virus to humans.
+The British Veterinary Association President, Daniella Dos Santos said that the current advice from the World Organisation for Animal Health (OIE) is that the main route of transmission is human to human, and that pets can’t spread the virus to humans.

 She continues with “as a precaution for pet owners who have Covid-19 or who are self isolating we are recommending that you keep your cat indoors if possible, during that time”.